isomerpages/moe-yishuntownsec/_admissions/2025 Sec 1 E Registration/Sec 1 Purchase of Textbooks and Uniforms 2025.md

 third_nav_title: 2025 Sec 1 E Registration
 ---
 <p>Dear Parents / Guardians</p>
-<p>To minimise the wait time for the purchase of school uniforms and textbooks
+<p>To minimise the wait time for the purchase of school uniform and textbooks
 for 2025, we strongly encourage you to make purchases via our suppliers’ online platforms.
 More details are shown below for the respective suppliers.
 Please note that the deadline to make an online order is <strong>25 Dec 2024, 11.59pm.</strong>